Choose another writer in this calendar:

 Wilde was first in Wandsworth prison, London, and then Reading Gaol.
 When he was at last allowed pen and paper after more than 19 months of deprivation, Wilde had became inclined to take opposite views on the potential of humankind toward perfection.
 During this time he wrote De Profundis (1905), a dramatic monologue and autobiography, which was addressed to Alfred Douglas.
 "Everything about my tragedy has been hideous, mean, repellent, lacking in style.
 Our very dress makes us grotesques.
 We are the zanies of sorrow.
 We are the clowns whose hearts are broken." (in De Profundis)

-After his release in 1897 Wilde lived under the name Sebastian Melmoth in Berneval, near Dieppe, then in Paris.
+After his release in 1897 Wilde lived under the name Sebastian Melmoth in Berneval, near Dieppe, then in Paris, where he spent his first weeks in exile at hotel Lavenue on rue du Depart.
 He wrote The Ballad of Reading Gaol, revealing his concern for inhumane prison conditions.
-O n his death bed Wilde became a Roman Catholic.
+On his death bed Wilde became a Roman Catholic.
 Wilde's friend Robbie Ross, who became his literary executor, brought a priest to his bedside.
-Wilde died of cerebral meningitis on November 30, 1900, penniless, in a cheap Paris hotel at the age of 46.
-He was first buried in the cemetery in Bagneux, and in 1909 his remains were removed to the Père Lachaise cemetery in Paris.
+Wilde died of cerebral meningitis on November 30, 1900, penniless, at Hôtel Alsace on rue des Beaux-Arts at the age of 46.
+One of his visitors had called it a "shabby, cheap, and unsanitary place with no drainage."
+Wilde was first buried in the cemetery in Bagneux, and in 1909 his remains were removed to the Père Lachaise cemetery in Paris.

 "Do you want to know the great drama of my life," asked Wilde of André Gide.
 "It's that I have put my genius into my life; all I've put into my works is my talent."
 Constance died in 1898 in Genoa, after a spinal surgery.
 Her brother Otho blamed the surgeon, Signor Bossi, for his sister's death.
 Bossi was shot dead in 1919.
 Cyril was killed by a German sniper in 1915.
 Vyvyan, who also served in the army during WW I, gained fame as a translator and author.
 His son Merlin became an acknowledged Wilde scholar.